 |Virus protection||Requires that antivirus software must be installed and configured.|

 |Virus protection signatures are up to date||Requires that the signature files for the antivirus software on the device must be up to date.|

-Windows Information Protection (formerly Enterprise data protection) helps to protect against this potential data leakage without otherwise interfering with the employee experience.
-WIP also helps to protect enterprise apps and data against accidental data leaks on enterprise-owned devices and personal devices that employees bring to work without requiring changes to your environment or other apps.
+Windows Information Protection (WIP, formerly enterprise data protection) helps to protect against this potential data leakage, without otherwise interfering with the employee experience.
+WIP also helps to protect enterprise apps and data against accidental data leaks on enterprise-owned devices and personal devices that employees bring to work.
+WIP doesn't require changes to your environment or other apps.

-For information about how to configure Windows Information protection with Configuration Manager, see Protect your enterprise data using Windows Information Protection (WIP).
+For information about how to configure WIP with Configuration Manager, see: